finos/common-domain-model/documentation/source/documentation.rst

 Product Model
 -------------
 Where applicable, the CDM follows the data structure of the Financial Products Markup Language (FpML), which is widely used in the OTC Derivatives market.
 For example, the CDM type ``PayerReceiver`` is equivalent to the FpML PayerReceiver.model.
 Both of these are data structures used frequently throughout each respective model.
-In other cases, the CDM data structure is more normalized, per requirements from the CDM Design Working Gropu.
+In other cases, the CDM data structure is more normalised, per requirements from the CDM Design Working Group.
 For example, price and quantity are represented in a single type, ``TradableProduct``, which is shared by all products.
 Another example is the use of a composable product model whereby:

 * **Economic terms are specified by composition**, For example, the ``InterestRatePayout`` type is a component used in the definition of any product with one or more interest rate legs (e.g. Interest Rate Swaps, Equity Swaps, and Credit Default Swaps).
 * **Product qualification is inferred** from those economic terms rather than explicitly naming the product type, whereas FpML qualifies the product explcitly through the *product* substitution group.